Bridge Bearing Pads

-Iracore has developed a urethane compound with a durometer and other performance specifications that is ideal for bridge load-bearing pads.
+Iracore has developed a urethane compound with a durometer and other performance specifications that is ideal for bridge bearing pads.

-Cast polyurethane bearing pads provide bridge designers with a bearing that has excellent load-bearing capabilities with superior physical properties, including tensile strength and tear resistance.
+Cast polyurethane load-bearing pads provide bridge designers with a product that has excellent load-bearing capabilities with superior physical properties, including tensile strength and tear resistance.

 Urethane bridge bearings are increasingly used in bridge construction to replace older technology elastomers, such as neoprene and natural rubber.

-Urethane bearings outperform rubber in terms of abrasion resistance and resistance to ground-level ozone.
+Urethane load-bearing pads outperform rubber in terms of abrasion resistance and resistance to ground-level ozone.
 Over time, rubber gradually cracks and deteriorates due to exposure to ground-level ozone produced by automobiles and electrical discharges.

-Iracore can custom design bridge load-bearing pads to meet design specifications.
+Iracore can custom design bridge and other load-bearing pads to meet design specifications.

 - Holes to clear bolts